Zirochkaa/gif-sender-bot/README.md

    ```shell
    cp app/.env.template app/.env
    ```
-4. Fill `TELEGRAM_USERNAMES` in `.env` file - it should contain comma separated list of usernames (like `username1,username2,username3`) to which bot will respond.
+4. Update `TELEGRAM_USERNAMES` in `.env` file - it should contain comma separated list of usernames (like `username1,username2,username3`) to which bot will respond.
 5. Obtain Telegram Bot Token by creating Telegram Bot.
 [Here](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) (`Obtain Your Bot Token` section) is a guide on how to do it.
 Update `TELEGRAM_BOT_TOKEN` in `.env` file.